AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Search "aviatrix" on AWS marketplace and accept the terms and conditions to use the software.
 After subscription, follow the instructions in the next sections to launch the controller.

+If you choose the BYOL image, you need a customer ID (license ID) to use Aviatrix solution.
+Send an email to support@aviatrix.com to obtain one.

 DNS Server Connectivity Check
 ==============================

 If the VPC where the controller is deployed in has a custom DNS server (via DHCP option), make sure the controller instance can reach this DNS server.

 ..
-Warning:: Any resources created by the controller, such as Aviatrix gateways, AWS routing tables, subnets, ELB, etc, must be deleted from the controller console.
+Warning:: Any resources created by the controller, such as Aviatrix gateways, route entries, ELB, SQS queues, etc, must be deleted from the controller console.
 If you delete them directly on AWS console, the controller's view of resources will be incorrect which will lead to features not working properly.

 ..